Graduate Admissions Office

 Admitted Students Decision Deadline: April 15, 2021

-In addition to the Princeton University graduate application, there are specific application requirements for our MPP program — including indicating a field of concentration: I - International Relations, II - International Development, III - Domestic Policy, or IV - Economics and Public Policy.
+All applicants to the MPP program must choose a field of concentration: I - International Relations, II - International Development, III - Domestic Policy, or IV - Economics and Public Policy.
 MPP students do not have curriculum requirements and may take any eight courses from the four fields of concentration to complete their degree requirements.

 A completed application includes:

-The personal statement should explain the applicant’s commitment to a career in public service, showcase strengths, and provide an overview of background, goals, and academic and professional aspirations.
-Two to four pages, double spaced.
+The personal statement should explain the applicant’s commitment to a career in public service, showcase strengths, and provide an overview of background, goals, and academic and professional aspirations, and how an SPIA graduate degree can help you accomplish them.
+This should be two to four pages, double spaced.
 Applicants wishing to address any weaknesses in the application should include a separate, succinct, fact-based addendum.